 2. Think about who might collect the data:

 3. Search Data Archives on the web.
-Check our some of the multi-disciplinary data and statistical providers listed on this page.
 If you have a general subject area, check the subject links under the Finding Data Tab on this guide.

 4. Investigate the scholarly literature.
 Use library databases to find articles or reports that may contain the data or statistics on your research topic.